slaclab/lcls-python3-envs/README.md

 An environment with the GPU version of PyTorch for running on CUDA capable rocky 9 systems.

-## default-rhel6-environment

-This is the old default environment, only for use on any remaining machines still running RHEL6.

 ## Documentation

 For additional documentation including the GitHub actions that support the build and testing process please see here: https://slaclab.github.io/conda-pack-docs/